Ireland’s Toll Roads

 How To Pay Toll Fees

 Traditionally, the easiest way to pay toll fees is at the physical barrier located either just before you access the toll road, or as you are leaving it.
 Every toll road in Ireland, apart from the M50 in Dublin, uses toll plazas with automated barriers.
-At these plazas you can pay in cash.
+At these plazas you can pay in cash or card.
 Alternatively you can purchase an eToll tag from an approved provider.

 When using the M50, as discussed above, you’ll need to either pay online, use the M50 Quick Pay App, or pay over the phone on 01 461 0122.